-A device that provides redundant power from the primary (main) ac source to the SAN Volume Controller in case of power failure.
+A device that provides input power redundancy by attaching a SAN Volume Controller to two independent power sources.
 If the main source becomes unavailable, the redundant ac power switch automatically provides power from a secondary (backup) source.
 When power is restored, the redundant ac power switch automatically changes back to the main power source.

-redundant array of independent disks
+redundant array of independent disks (RAID)